mnickrogers/NRCPP/README.md

 # NRCPP
-Useful C++ functions for tasks from stats to file IO
+Useful C++ functions for tasks from stats to file IO.

 ##NR Stats
 ###Basic